-The right to collective bargaining has brought countless workers better wages and benefits.
-For LGBTQ workers, a union contract can be even more important.
+The right to negotiate a union contract has brought countless working people better wages and benefits.
+For LGBTQ working people, a union contract can be even more important.
 In the majority of states, it is still legal to fire someone based on their sexual orientation or gender identity.

-In these states, the fate of LGBTQ workers – and our families – is left to the whims of management.
-The union contract is really the only security on the job for LGBTQ workers.
-And even in states where stronger nondiscrimination laws exist, workers’ true power comes from standing together, united as a union.
+In these states, the fate of LGBTQ working people – and our families – is left to the whims of management.
+The union contract is really the only security on the job for LGBTQ working people.
+And even in states where stronger nondiscrimination laws exist, working people’s true power comes from standing together, united in union.

-Having a voice in collective bargaining is a huge, positive step toward securing LGBTQ-friendly, inclusive workplaces – from ensuring fair and safe work environments to fighting for wage and benefits equity.
-The labor movement has been advocating for the rights and equity of LGBTQ workers for decades, providing non-discrimination contract language and domestic partner benefits.
+Having a voice in negotiating a contract is a huge, positive step toward securing LGBTQ-friendly, inclusive workplaces – from ensuring fair and safe work environments to fighting for wage and benefits equity.
+People in unions have been advocating for the rights and equity of LGBTQ working people for decades, providing non-discrimination contract language and domestic partner benefits.